Aihole: Location

-The Aihole monuments are located in the Indian state of Karnataka, about 190 km southeast of Belgaum and 290 km northeast from Goa.
-The monuments are about 14 mi from Badami and about 6 mi from Pattadakal, set midst rural villages, farms, sandstone hills and Malprabha river valley.
-The Aihole site preserves over 120 Hindu, Jain and Buddhist monuments from the 4th—12th century CE.
+The Aihole monuments are located in the Indian state of Karnataka, about 190 km southeast of Belgaum and 290 km northeast of Goa.
+The monuments are about 14 mi from Badami and about 6 mi from Pattadakal, set amidst rural villages, farms, sandstone hills, and the Malprabha river valley.
+The Aihole site preserves over 120 Hindu, Jain, and Buddhist monuments from the 4th to 12th centuries CE.
 The region is also a site for prehistoric dolmens and cave paintings.

 Aihole has no nearby airport, and is about 4 hours drive from Sambra Belgaum Airport (IATA Code: IXG), with daily flights to Mumbai, Bangalore and Chennai.
 Badami is the closest town connected by railway and highway network to major cities of Karnataka and Goa.
 It is a protected monument under the laws of the Indian government, and managed by the Archaeological Survey of India (ASI).